Leslie Dick: Early life and education

-Leslie Dick was born in Boston in 1954.
+Leslie Dick was born in Boston, Massachusetts, in 1954.
 At the age of 10, she moved from New York to London, living there from 1965 to 1988.
-She attended the University of Sussex and earned a BA in English Literature in 1977.
+She attended the University of Sussex and earned a BA degree in English Literature in 1977.

 Work

 Fiction

 Dick is the author of two novels: Without Falling (1987) and Kicking (1992).
 Without Falling has been described by Kathy Acker as "a real woman's romantic novel... written for the sake of truth" and by Angela McRobbie as "an important book" that occupies a space "along the line between romance and sexuality".
-Kicking, her second novel, follows a self-referential love triangle set in the 1980s art world in London and New York.
+Kicking, Dick's second novel, follows a self-referential love triangle set in the 1980s art world in London and New York.
 She has also published a collection of short stories, titled The Skull of Charlotte Corday and Other Stories (1997), which features stories with female protagonists.
 Her story "Envy", part of Alison Fell's 1989 seven-author project The Seven Deadly Sins, was described by Carolyn Cooke in The Nation as one of the strongest stories in the collection, using "thoroughness to transcend the trite".